-The Merger Agreement provides, among other things, that the outstanding shares of capital stock of PharmAthene will be converted into shares of SIGA common stock and warrants to purchase shares of SIGA common stock in the Merger, and that options to purchase shares of PharmAthene common stock outstanding immediately prior to consummation of the Merger will be converted into options to purchase units which consist of SIGA common stock, and warrants to purchase units which consist of SIGA common stock and warrants to purchase shares of SIGA common stock, upon consummation of the Merger.
-The Merger Agreement also provides, as a condition to the closing of the Merger, which condition may be waived by the parties to the Merger Agreement, that SIGA will complete simultaneously with the closing of the Merger a private offering yielding not less than \$13.2 million of purchese (the "PIPE").
+The Merger Agreement provides, among other things, that the outstanding shares of capital stock of PharmAthene will be converted into shares of SIGA common stock and warrants to purchase shares of SIGA common stock in the Merger, and that options to purchase shares of PharmAthene common stock outstanding immediately prior to consummation of the Merger will be converted into options to purchase units which consist of SIGA common stock and warrants to purchase shares of SIGA common stock, upon consummation of the Merger.
+The Merger Agreement also provides, as a condition to the closing of the Merger, which condition may be waived by the parties to the Merger Agreement, that SIGA will complete simultaneously with the closing of the Merger a private offering yielding not less than \$13.2 million of new proceeds (the "PIPE").
 Current PharmAthene stockholders will also convert approximately \$11.8 million of bridge financing into the same securities offered in the PIPE such that at least \$25 million of PIPE securities are anticipated to be issued.
 The total value of securities issued in the PIPE could be as high as \$40 million (inclusive of the \$11.8 million of bridge financing).
 The purpose of the PIPE is to provide the combined company with necessary working capital following the Merger.